paytabscom/flutter-sdk-bridge/README.md

 ```
 ### Handling Transaction response
+you can use event["data"]["isSuccess"] to ensure a successful transaction ..

 if the transaction is not successful you should check for the corresponding failure code you will receive the code in
 ```responseCode ``` .. all codes can be found in  [Payment Response Codes][responseCodes]